 Sacramento, CA 95834

 The Orange County Extension began in 1973.
 Since then, the Fuller Seminary Orange County Regional Campus has experienced significant growth.
 Classes are offered in Irvine, and occasionally in San Diego County and the Santa Barbara/Ventura area.
 Irvine classes are at the Orange County regional campus office in Irvine.
 Occasional classes in San Diego County and in the Santa Barbara/Ventura areas are held at local churches.
 Michael McNichols, Director

 17744 Skypark Circle, Suite 150

 The Fuller Seminary Arizona began in Phoenix in 1977.
 Thomas Parker, Director; Gloria Gabler, MSMFT Program Director

 1110 E. Missouri Ave.
 Suite 530

 Phoenix, AZ 85014

 Fuller Theological Seminary began providing training for Young Life staff in Colorado Springs in the mid-1950s.
 In 1977, the seminary joined with Young Life in founding the Institute of Youth Ministries (IYM), a unique formal partnership between a seminary and a parachurch organization.
 In 1997, Fuller Seminary expanded the IYM as an outreach to churches and youth workers all across the country.
 Colorado Springs classes are held at the Fuller Colorado regional campus office.
 IYM classes are held there and at various sites around the country.
+Effective Fall 2016, the only non-IYM classes offered in Colorado Springs will be two Hybrid+ classes per quarter.
 Will Stoller-Lee, Director

 Colorado Springs, CO 80903